lastweek/lastweek.github.io/docs/fpga/vivado.md

 	- Add the `CONTAIN_ROUTING` property to all OOC Pblocks.
 Without this property, `lock_design` cannot lock the routing of an imported module because it cannot be guaranteed that there are no routing conflicts

+---
+## Some IPs

+- UG947 has the sample code for the PR Controller IP
+	- It does not support simulation.
+Thus we can not probe any ICAP related signals.
+- Ultrascale+ SEM does not have any useful ICAP usage signals in Simulation.
+- xapp1230 has some TCL scripts to perform JTAG readback.